Sergio-Puno/AWS-DataPipeline/README.md

 We'll be making use of several data store solutions within AWS.
 First is S3 which will act as our raw data store.
 Second is DynamoDB which will be our noSQL store utilizing the wide column framework.
 Last is Redshift which will be the data warehouse supporting the analytics channel and provide the data for our dashboard tool.

 ## Visualization
-The tool we will use to power our visuals on the backend of this pipeline is PowerBI  which wil connect to our Redshift warehouse and allow business users to create dashboards and monitor select KPI's.
+The tool we will use to power our visuals on the backend of this pipeline is Power BI  which wil connect to our Redshift warehouse and allow business users to create dashboards and monitor select KPI's.

 # Pipeline Breakdown